tiy-tpa-fee/assignments/hello-world/README.md

 ### Adventure Mode

 - Research the `id` and `class` HTML attributes.
-- Use valid CSS to style the page (in the neighborhood of 24 CSS statements).
+- Use valid CSS to style the page (in the neighborhood of a couple dozen CSS declarations).
 - Use at least one image somewhere on the page (like the screen shot of your terminal if you do *Epic Mode*, or anything else you see fit).

 ### Epic Mode